CasperHavelykke/sonet-client/README.md

-This is the client part of a social media prototype, made for me bachelors' project.
+This is the client part of a social media prototype, made for my bachelors' project.
 All coded by me in 2021. www.socielly.com (offline)
 React, graphql, mongodb, express.